dianeujeneza/github-search/README.md

 *INPUTS: github username or github repository name.

-*OUTPUTS:users will get needed informations according to their inputs.
+*OUTPUTS:users will get needed informations according to their
 ## Known Bugs
 Bugs occurs when informations are not well inserted as required
 ## Technologies Used